This blog post was originally posted on January 26, 2018, and was updated on April 16, 2019.

 Morning, Day 3: Cathedral & Royal Chapel

 Your 3 days in Granada are almost up, but there’s still so much to see and do!
-Start off your morning with a visit to the stunning cathedral (Calle Gran Vía de Colón, 5) in the heart of the city.
-Just around the corner, you’ll find the Royal Chapel (Calle Oficios, s/n), final resting place of the famous monarchs Ferdinand and Isabella.
+Start off your morning with a visit to the stunning cathedral in the heart of the city.
+Just around the corner, you’ll find the Royal Chapel, the final resting place of the famous monarchs Ferdinand and Isabella.
 Keep in mind that entry to the chapel is completely separate from that of the cathedral.

 Afternoon, Day 3: Lunch & Parque García Lorca

-For lunch on your last day, be sure to check out one of the recommendations from your Devour Granada guide!
-The city is full of wonderful family run restaurants that locals have loved for generations.
+For lunch on your last day, go exploring and discover one of the many wonderful family run restaurants that locals have loved for generations.
 Find one of those and skip the tourist traps (you know, the ones with giant pictures of paella out front and menus in seven different languages).

 Evening, Day 3: One more tapas crawl

-Now that you’re armed with knowledge about how to eat like a granadinotapas, end your 3 days in Granada with one last tapas crawl through the city center!
-It’s no secret that Granada’s scene is one of the best in Spain.
-Be sure to check out some of the city’s best-kept secrets—hidden, family-run tapas bars that locals have loved for generations—on your own before you leave town.
+End your 3 days in Granada with one last tapas crawl through the city center.
+It’s no secret that Granada’s scene is one of the best in Spain, so be sure to check out even more of the city’s best-loved bars before you leave town.

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.